dkoen/dkoen.github.io/_pages/about.md

 ### Computational Neuroscience

-In one of my favorite classes we were asked as a final project to, create a neural encoder utilizing a spectrotemporal filter and array of Leaky IAF "trigger and fire" neurons.
+In one of my favorite classes we were asked as a final project to create a neural encoder utilizing a spectrotemporal filter and array of Leaky IAF "trigger and fire" neurons.

 <p align="center">
   <img src="/images/tem-iaf-rt.png">